SoerenHenning/Kjottbasaren/README.md

 * Manual navigaton in x, y and z direction
 * Automatic navigation using composite Bezier curves
 * Horizontal and vertical rotation
-* Directional sunlight (on/off switch)
+* Directional sunlight (on/off switch, night mode)
-* Headlight on top of the camera, modelled as a point light source with decreasing intensity (on/off switch)
+* Headlight on top of the camera, point light with decreasing intensity (on/off switch)
 * Perspective and orthographic projection
 * Per fragment shading with various effects (fog, black and white, linocut (similiar to toon), noise, vignette, normal highlighting, terrain colors per height)
 * Adjustable mix of material properties and textures